jfrog/SwampUp2021/SU-114-From-Git-To-Kubernetes/README.md

 - Download the release bundle from the edge.
 - This application is now ready to be deployed to any k8s cluster of your choice :-)

+# Extras!
-Bonus: [Index your Release Bundle with Xray](https://www.jfrog.com/confluence/display/JFROG/Distributing+Release+Bundles#DistributingReleaseBundles-XrayScanningofReleaseBundlesxraydata), and view the results under 'Xray' tab in Distribution.
+#1 Bonus: [Index your Release Bundle with Xray](https://www.jfrog.com/confluence/display/JFROG/Distributing+Release+Bundles#DistributingReleaseBundles-XrayScanningofReleaseBundlesxraydata), and view the results under 'Xray' tab in Distribution.
+#2 Bonus: Extend the pipeline with adding a quality gate after publishing the helm chart - what types of quality gate can you use?